FreeDSx/LDAP/docs/Server/General-Usage.md

 or `ProxyOptions` `useStartTls: true`), and the **downstream** hop on the `ProxyServerOptions` network config (LDAPS, or a client StartTLS upgrade using the configured server cert).

+`ProxyServerOptions` also accepts
+[setRequireConfidentiality](Configuration.md#setrequireconfidentiality), which refuses proxied binds that would otherwise carry a password to the proxy in the clear.

 **Note**: only simple and anonymous binds are proxied (SASL is not), and every request is forwarded to the single configured upstream.